The Creative Debater

 After graduating from college, Mr. Parker worked as an industry chemist for just long enough to realize that he liked the idea of scientific research more than the day-to-day reality.
 Deciding he could do more good for the world in a profession that channeled his true passion, Mr. Parker pivoted to a career in the law, where his years of debating both sides of any topic have paid off handsomely.
 His ability to evaluate the strengths and weaknesses of each argument placed him near the top of his class at Cornell Law School, and after graduating cum laude, he scored in the top 2% of Ohio bar exam takers on the Multistate Bar Examination.

 At Hilton Parker LLC, Mr. Parker brings deep, precise analysis to the legal questions involved in briefing major motions and appeals, and in pleading unusual or novel theories of liability.
 Thanks to his ability to anticipate and preempt the other side’s best arguments, along with his extensive public speaking experience, the firm’s clients have enjoyed a remarkable degree of success in appeals.

-In the federal appeals courts in particular, where the average civil appellant has just a 14% chance of obtaining any kind of reversal, Hilton Parker LLC’s clients in 2021 achieved three reversals in three attempts, including two victories and a split decision allowing the client to take a second bite at the apple.
-While this streak is unlikely to last forever—especially as Hilton Parker LLC has continued to bring an increasing number of appeals—the firm is particularly proud of Mr. Parker’s results.
+In the federal appeals courts, where the average civil appellant has just a 14% chance of obtaining any kind of reversal, Mr. Parker’s clients in 2021 achieved three reversals in three attempts, including two victories and a split decision allowing the client to take a second bite at the apple.
+While this streak finally ended with a loss at the Sixth Circuit in 2023, the firm is proud of Mr. Parker’s results.